 Floods are more likely to occur than fires in many parts of the country, yet fewer homeowners are protected.
 Your standard homeowner policy does not cover flood damage.
 Your home may not be in a high-risk flood region but could still be affected by rising water levels due to a hurricane or a severe storm.

 Flood Insurance Coverage is designed to cover your structure and personal possessions up to separate selected coverage amounts.
 Flood insurance can be purchased by homeowners and renters to protect their belongings.
 AFI writes flood insurance policies through Wright Flood, which is the largest insurance company providing flood insurance for the National Flood Insurance Program (NFIP) through FEMA.

-AFI's experienced customer service professionals can work with you to determine the proper flood coverage to protect you and your home.
-For more information, call an AFI representative toll-free at 800-524-9329 or get a quote now online.
+AFI's licensed agents can work with you to determine the proper flood coverage to protect you and your home.
+For more information, call an AFI agent toll-free at 800-495-8232 or get a quote now online.

 What is a Flood?